joakimrosendahl/Inda-1/README.md

 # Inda-1
-Testing the first lab the course 1337 at KTH
+Testing the first lab the course 1337 at KTH.
+My objective is to increas my familiarity with several different programing languages in a relatively easy way.

 Down here is the lab description